 There is a hypothesis that memories are formed and recalled by different parts of the brain.
 But the point is that not only these memories are stored in another location, but they may also be “false“.
-Memory can not be an exact copy of what happened.
+Memory cannot be an exact copy of what happened.

-This is proved by an experiment of famous psychologist Frederic Bartlett.
-He showed a picture to several people, and then asked to reproduce it.
+This is demonstrated by an experiment by famous psychologist Frederic Bartlett.
+He showed a picture to several people and then asked to reproduce it.
 Then it was repeated in a few days, then in a week.
 In the end, he compared all the received pictures and found that each successive image was different from the previous one, and the last one was almost unlike the original.